Hexheld/hexheld-docs/MD/Pilot16.md

 Operations: `(AB / src); B = quotient; A = remainder`, `(ABHL / src); HL = quotient; AB = remainder`

-Divides an implied register by the source operand, storing the quotient and remainder to its halves.
+Divides an implied register by the source operand, storing the quotient to its low half and the remainder to its high half.
 - The remainder is the result of a modulo operation.

-`DIVU` takes in a 16-bit unsigned dividend and 8-bit unsigned divisor, and produces 8-bit truncations of unsigned quotient and remainder results.
+`DIVU` takes in a 16-bit unsigned dividend and 8-bit unsigned divisor, and produces 8-bit unsigned quotient and remainder results.

-`DIVSW` takes in a 32-bit signed dividend and 16-bit signed divisor, and produces 16-bit truncations of signed quotient and remainder results.
-The magnitude (positive or negative) of the remainder before being truncated is the same as the magnitude of the dividend.
+`DIVSW` takes in a 32-bit signed dividend and 16-bit signed divisor, and produces 16-bit signed quotient and remainder results.
+The magnitude (positive or negative) of the remainder is the same as the magnitude of the dividend.

 Dividing by zero is invalid.
 When the source operand is 0, the quotient and remainder will not be written into the accumulators.
 The state of the `Z` flag can be tested to determine whether the division failed.

 Flags:

 - `--IH--DC` - Not modified.
 - `S-------` - Set if the truncated quotient is negative, cleared if not.
 This directly copies its highest bit.
-Unpredictable if a division by zero was attempted.
+Unpredictable if a division by zero attempted to be performed.
-- `-Z------` - Set if a division by zero was attempted, cleared otherwise.
+- `-Z------` - Set if a division by zero attempted to be performed, cleared otherwise.
-- `----A---` - Modified if the RM operand is an auto-indexed memory access using the data segment, not modified otherwise.
+- `----A---` - **Auto-Index Using Data Segment**
 - `-----V--` - Set if the quotient is outside the 8-bit unsigned (`DIVU`) or 16-bit signed (`DIVSW`) range, cleared otherwise.
-Unpredictable if a division by zero was attempted.
+Unpredictable if a division by zero attempted to be performed.

 These instructions have the following encodings: